abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 ## [Excercise regularly](#excercice-regularly)

+Aerobic exercises
+Anaerobic exercises
+Stretching exercises

+Aerobic exercises, including jogging, swimming, cycling, walking, gardening, and dancing, have been proven to reduce anxiety and depression, as well as boost self-esteem and sleep quality.
+Whereas anaerobic exercises help increase muscle mass and strength.
+Moreover, a small amount of weight exercise triggers molecular processes which lead to the formation of new neurons and increased synaptic plasticity

+ triggers

-Research shows that physical activity reduces the risk of developing many chronic conditions, clinical depression, and dementia, as well as boosts self-esteem and sleep quality.
+Research shows that physical activity reduces the risk of developing many chronic conditions, clinical depression, and dementia, as well as

 ## [Stay mentally active](#the-middle)